 Crisis Intervention Program (CIP)

 This program is designed to assist with non-fuel related emergencies and can include repairs to your home’s primary heating source such as your furnace.
 You must qualify for the basic LEAP program to qualify for the CIP program.
-Contact 1-855-469-4328 for additional information or if you are facing such an emergency.
+Contact 1-855-469-4328 or visit the Energy Outreach Colorado website for additional information.

 Frequently Asked Questions